movingobjects/electron-react-starter/README.md

 You can also `git clone` or [mirror](https://help.github.com/articles/duplicating-a-repository/) the repo and retain the full commit history.

 ## Dev using the browser

-Build & watch the application using [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/).
-This can be useful for quick CSS injection.
+Build & watch the application using [webpack-dev-server](https://github.com/webpack/webpack-dev-server).
+This can be especially useful for quick CSS injection.

 ```bash
 $ npm run dev:web